eliudmeza/OOXML-Library-XQuery-BaseXdb/README.md

 #Module for BaseX 8.4+ to handle OOXML Workbooks [ECMA-376]

-This module help to read data from OOXML Workbooks files [ECMA-376] for BaseX 8.4+
+This module help to read data and make simples updates from XML Workbooks files [ECMA-376] for BaseX 8.4+

 ## Installing this module